Kratom Guides

 (LEGAL — KCPA)

-Kratom is fully legal in the state of Georgia, and it is also regulated by the Kratom Consumer Protection Act.
+Kratom is legal in the state of Georgia and regulated by the Kratom Consumer Protection Act.
 Under this act, kratom is available for anyone of 18 years of age, and the products must display a label stating details such as ingredients, alkaloid content, and disclaimers.

-A Georgia medical examiner issues a statement that kratom was linked to 11 deaths in the state.
+Much of the fear in Georgia comes from misinformation and its checkered history there.
+A Georgia medical examiner issued a statement that kratom was linked to 11 deaths in the state.
 This followed an official FDA warning about kratom a few days beforehand.

 According to autopsy results on the 11 deaths that were supposedly connected to kratom use, 9 of the individuals had other substances in their blood aside from the herb.
 The other two have very limited data available.